Lavz-8/To-Do-list/README.md

 3. **Delete a task:**
     - Click the delete button (usually represented by a trash can icon) next to the task you want to remove.

-4. **Mark a task as completed:**
-    - Click the checkbox next to the task to mark it as completed.
-Completed tasks will be visually distinguished (e.g., with a strikethrough or different color).

 ## Contributing